varnish/Varnish-Book/varnish_book.rst

    - view the most up-to-date documentation for parameters, and
    - more.

-   `The Management Interface varnishadm`_ section explains in more detail this utility.
+   `The front-end varnishadm of the Varnish Command Line Interface (CLI)`_ section explains in more detail this utility.

    .. varnishlog